mityax/gnome-extension-touchup/README.md

    - [ ] Single-finger swipe up/down outside a window to app list/close overview
  - [ ] Touch-enabled volume controls
  - [ ] Voice input in onscreen keyboard
-- [ ] Option to display individual windows instead of workspaces when navigation using gesture navigation bar
+- [ ] Option to display individual windows instead of workspaces when navigating using gesture navigation bar

 In case you'd like to suggest a feature or work on one yourself, please